AS3 Flash game creation tutorial – part 3: walls

 It’s time to cover walls, or whatever you may call some fixed, deadly obstacles.

-Continuing on the OOP lane, the new object called wall has a class coded in a file called wall.as saved in the same path as the other ones.
+Continuing on the OOP lane, the new object called wall has a class coded in a file called wall.as

-This is how we will create a wall object in the main file, as3circle.as:
+This is how we will create a wall object in the main file, as3circle.as

 import flash.display.Sprite;